kodydeda4/swiftui-emerald/README.md

 ## About Emerald

 Emerald is a Tiling Window Manager for the Mac.
-Emerald was built using Apple's [SwiftUI](https://developer.apple.com/xcode/swiftui/), framework, and uses [Yabai](https://github.com/koekeishiya/yabai/wiki), & [SKHD](https://github.com/koekeishiya/skhd) behind the scenes to do its magic.
+It was built with the [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework, and uses [Yabai](https://github.com/koekeishiya/yabai/wiki), & [SKHD](https://github.com/koekeishiya/skhd) behind the scenes to do its magic.

 ## 👏 Onboarding /  About